nchuluda/PhotoCloudkit/README.md

-Simple project that uses PhotoPicker to select a photo from the user's libary.
+Simple project that uses PhotoPicker to select a photo from the user's library.

 Upon selection, photo is uploaded to CloudKit.